vinfreecs/genga/docs/Run.rst

 - :literal:`-pmin`: starting particle index, (used for FormatT = 1, FormatP = 0).
 - :literal:`-pmax`: ending particle index, (used for FormatT = 1, FormatP = 0).
 - :literal:`-Central Mass`: Solar Mass (default = 1.0 :math:`M_\odot`)
-- :literal:`Output file Format:` This must correspond the the entry of the GENGA :literal:`param.dat` file.
+- :literal:`Output file Format:` This must correspond to the entry of the GENGA :literal:`param.dat` file.